Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- List your degrees or certifications and the colleges you attended
+- Include your degree or certifications as well as the schools you attended

 Skills: